atlanticbrs/data_docs/docs/03-sattags.md

 ### kalman {-}

 Prior to 2019 and on two tags in 2020, ZcTag099_DUML and ZcTag102_DUML, positions were initially calculated using the old least-squares algorithm.
+There are some [file descriptions](https://duke.box.com/s/t8hj211uuhosqkjywpq0izleje60viu5) in the manuals directory.
+Field names are different from data downloaded from the wildlife computers portal but are largely self explanatory.
+Longitude and latitude are expressed on [0, 360] instead of [-180, 180], however (see below).
 These positions have now been reprocessed using the new kalman algorithm, but the douglas filter has not yet been rerun.
 Each kalman directory consists of 6 files:

 - **\*.kmz**
 - **\*.kalman.csv** This appears to be the reprocessed positions. (semi-colon separated values)